Skip to content

-Water is one of the most essential needs for life.
+Water is one of the most essential life needs.
 About 0.3% of the water resources in the world are usable.
 Water shortages already exist in many regions, with more than one billion people without adequate drinking water.
 This situation is one of the most important indicators of why we should be very sensitive and conscious of our water resources.
-As the world population increases need for water also increases.
+As the world population increases the need for water also increases.
 However, as a result of different effects and especially human activities, water resources are decreasing, polluted and still used unconsciously.
 Therefore, it is necessary to take and implement measures as soon as possible and we have to use water resources carefully.
-The aim of this article is to review the importance of water lever controllers that are used to control water usage in residential and industrial applications.
+The aim of this article is to review the importance of the water level controller.

 What is a Water Level Controller?